 Year 3 scaffolds our pupils’ learning towards the end of year performance by looking at creating characters, creating stories and how to break down a text and the mechanics and dynamics of the performance space.
 The performance, using devised pieces, created through ideas generated through our drama sessions, takes place in an afternoon session entitled “Teatime Theatre”, where friends and family are encouraged to attend, bring along a cake and enjoy the performances with a cuppa!

 Your son/daughter will explore the various Strategies, Elements and Mediums of Drama used for analysis of text and character.
 There is an emphasis here on starting to use the terminology of the theory of Drama.
-Our pupils complete the year with performances of selected scenes from “Bombs and Blackberries” in “Teatime Theatre” where friends and family are encouraged to attend, bring along a cake and enjoy the performances with a cuppa!
+Our pupils complete the year with performances of a selected text in “Teatime Theatre” where friends and family are encouraged to attend, bring along a cake and enjoy the performances with a cuppa!

 Pupils begin to look at alternative ways to present Drama physically and vocally.
 This includes schemes on Physical Theatre, Greek Theatre and looking at Shakespeare’s Macbeth.
-The pupils complete the year with studying a scheme of work on, and performances of selected scenes from “Charlie and the Chocolate Factory” performed outside (weather permitting) in “Teatime Theatre” where friends and family are encouraged to attend, bring along a cake and enjoy the performances with a cuppa!
+The pupils complete the year with studying a scheme of work on, and performances of selected scenes from a selected text, performed outside (weather permitting) in “Teatime Theatre” where friends and family are encouraged to attend, bring along a cake and enjoy the performances with a cuppa!